Pilots (Front Mission 1)#

 Third best Melee in the OCU side.
 Starts with Stun and Double.
 No First hurts.
 Cannot learn Short skills but can learn Guide after the DS port.

 Yang is a better Melee but she’s too good in Short to not abuse the game imbalance.
-Ralph would be the second best Melee and the last.
+Considering Yang’s switch, Ralph would be OCU’s second best-Melee and the last.

 Gentz Weizer#

-Another Lloyd if not for the serious shortage of skill slots.
-Starts with Stun and only 2 skill slots, which means you need to choose between a Short skill and Guide, the choice is obvious.
-Joins mission 23.
+Another Royd if not for the serious shortage of skill slots.
+Starting with Stun and only 2 skill slots total means you need to choose between a Short skill and Guide, the choice is obvious.
+Joins Mission 23.

 Kevin Greenfield#

-Almost identical to Lloyd at the OCU side, he is also B on everything, flexible and acquire skills fast.
+Almost identical to Royd at the OCU side, he is also average at everything, flexible and acquires skills fast.

 He would be an average Long if at the OCU side, but here he is the second best.